 You should only be reading this if the steps above failed.
 So, what do you do if Conda doesn't install properly or you aren't able to install the software above?
 No worries, we can probably help in the lab session devoted to troubleshooting software installation.
 In the event that we can't resolve your IT issues, we have a backup plan to help you get the most essential software for the course installed.

-If youâre running a Mac OS, then it's a good idea to install Homebrew, which has nothing to do with Conda but is a fantastic package manager for the MacOS.
+Conda is not the only game in town when it come to package managers.
+If you were unable to get Kallisto installed, give it a try with Homebrew.
 Although this isn't essential for the class, it will make your life a lot easier when you try to install software in future.
-To get Homebrew, enter the following line into your terminal.
+To get Homebrew, enter the following line into your terminal (Mac) or Ubuntu application (Windows running WSL).

 Some, but not all, of the software we installed using Conda above is also available for MacOS using Homebrew.
 Go ahead and install as follows: